2022 Google Ads Checklist: Understand PPC and Make Great Ads

 - Intent to find a specific item

-Now, gather the keywords you would like to target into a list so they’re ready to be input into your Google Ads campaign.
+Now, gather the keywords you would like to target into a list—preparing them for your Google Ads campaign.

 4. Assess Your Website’s Quality Score

-Every website is assigned something Google calls a ‘Quality Score’ that indicate the user experience your site offers to customers.
-Quality scores are influenced by three factors:
+Every website gets a ‘Quality Score’ from Google.
+A quality score indicates the user experience your site offers to customers.
+Three factors influence quality scores:

 - Click-through rates